-An evaluation of avoidance alternatives and an analysis of least overall harm is not required for de minimis impact findings for these 4(f) properties, and therefore have not been included in this Draft

-Section 4(f) Review.
+An evaluation of avoidance alternatives and an analysis of least overall harm is not required for de minimis impact findings for these 4(f) properties, and therefore have not been included in this Section 4(f) Review.
 Additionally, 23 CFR 774.17 explains that a de minimis impact determination does not require the traditional second step of including all possible planning to minimize harm because avoidance, minimization, mitigation, or enhancement measures are included as a part of the determination.
-Thus, these measures have been considered and documented for each individual resource below and will continue to be considered as a Preferred Alternative is evaluated and the project progresses.
-Should the officials with jurisdiction concur and assuming that public comments do not identify issues not already considered, then VDOT will submit a request to FHWA for a finding of de minimis.
+Thus, these measures have been considered and documented for each individual resource below.
+The Preferred Alternative includes minimization and avoidance measures to reduce impacts to Section 4(f) resources, as described in Section 1 of this Final Section 4(f) Review.